ht0324/ht0324.github.io/_posts/2024-09-10-exchange-translation.md

 **FILM HIST 1960 TO PRESENT-WB**

 This course covers Hollywood film history from the 1960s onwards.
 Each week, you watch a movie and have a quiz and lecture about it.
 I was interested in movies and expected more in-depth content, but it wasn't quite like that.
-However, it was a very informative class where you could learn about films, directors, methods, and techniques that had a significant impact on film history.
-The difficulty level of the class and assignments is very low, so you can take it comfortably without much pressure.
+It covered films, directors, and techniques that shaped film history.
+Workload and difficulty are low.

 **ARCHITECTURE AND SOCIETY**